 Summary

-On September 30, 2022, Spain passed a national law granting legal personhood to the Mar Menor lagoon and its basin, making it the first ecosystem in Europe to attain the legal status as subject with its own rights.
-Law 19/2022 provides the Mar Menor lagoon with the legal, scientific, and institutional tools to defend itself, and offers a replicable model for rights-based ecosystem protection in Europe.
+On September 30, 2022, Spain passed a national law granting legal personhood to the Mar Menor lagoon and its basin, making it the first ecosystem in Europe to be recognized as a rights-bearing legal entity.
+Law 19/2022 formally recognized the Mar Menor and its basin as a legal person, and provides the Mar Menor lagoon with the legal, scientific, and institutional tools to defend itself.

 In August 2023, a local court applied the law in a legal proceeding against environmental damage from landfill discharges, granting the Mar Menor (through its Guardians) the right to appear as civil parties in court, empowering multiple NGOs and municipalities to act on its behalf.
-In November 2024, Spain’s Constitutional Court reaffirmed its constitutional validity in the face of political opposition, making it the first case in the EU to enshrine Rights of Nature at a constitutional level.
+In November 2024, Spain’s Constitutional Court reaffirmed its constitutional validity in the face of political opposition, making it the first case in the EU to recognize Rights of Nature at a constitutional level.

 Impact Statement